lukacat10/cc-websocket-bridge/README.md

 # cc-websocket-bridge
-A bridge between the world of shitty lua computers and the beautiful freedom governed by x86, via websockets <3
+A bridge server between the world of shitty lua computers and the beautiful freedom governed by x86, via websockets <3

+A python client to connect to this bridge server (aka beautiful x86): https://github.com/ACoolUsername9001/python_computercraft

-On the turtle, you can use the following script: https://gist.github.com/lukacat10/16e1a06d89b5829f743e398ce99cf81f
+On the turtle, you can use the following script to evaluate any command received from the clients: https://gist.github.com/lukacat10/16e1a06d89b5829f743e398ce99cf81f